MicrosoftDocs/Viva/Viva/engage/azure-ad-b2b-guests-engage.md

 We're working hard to bring all Viva Engage functionality to the new B2B guests in Viva Engage.
 Here's the list of features still in development:

 - **Personal email, non-Microsoft 365 business email, and phone number-based legacy accounts** – Users with Microsoft 365 Business email accounts can be added as guests.
 Other email domains like Gmail and Yahoo mail aren't yet supported.
 - **Cross-Geography guests** – Currently, organizations can host Viva Engage in two data centers, Europe and North America.
 Users can add guests from the same geography.
-Check [the Yammer public roadmap](https://go.microsoft.com/fwlink/?linkid=2132131) to see timelines for cross-geography support.
+Check [the Viva Engage public roadmap](https://go.microsoft.com/fwlink/?linkid=2132131) to see timelines for cross-geography support.

 - **Private messages** – Private messages are disabled for B2B guests in Viva Engage.
 - **Live events** – Currently, guests can't participate in live events because guests aren't yet supported by Microsoft Stream.
 To learn when these features may become available, see the [Microsoft 365 roadmap](https://go.microsoft.com/fwlink/?linkid=2132131).